 Whenever Larisa needed to get up to attend to something she left Compromise on her chair, knowing he would not risk jumping off it.
 He would wait patiently for her to return and hold him again.
 We never knew a rat could be so affectionate.
 Sometimes he would sit on her shoulder while she was busy with things.
 So adorable!

-The next morning Dima & Larisa were off to work and then Tim & I left for our next destination in Virginia!
+The next morning Dima & Larisa were off to work and then Tim and I left for our next destination in Virginia!